 A truly non-allergenic breed of dog or cat doesn’t exist.
 (Nope, not even the hairless varieties.)
 Allergic dander in cats and dogs isn’t a function of length or texture of fur.

 Cat allergens are “stickier” than just about any other type of allergen.
-And as felines go, male cats produce more of the protein humans react to (Fel d1) than female cats do.
+And as felines go, male cats produce more of the allergen protein that humans react to (Fel d1) than female cats do.

-According to a study in the Journal of the American Medical Association****, children raised in a house with two or more pets during their first year of life may be less likely than children raised in critter-free dwellings to develop allergic diseases.
+According to a study in the Journal of the American Medical Association,⁴ children raised in a house with two or more pets during their first year of life may be less likely than children raised in critter-free dwellings to develop pet allergies.